Results-first and anti-ESG: Now is the time to show imagination and ethics

 Many Japanese companies seem to be waiting to see how ESG enthusiasm slows, but now is the time for them to recognize that their business activity are heavily dependent on the natural environment, natural resources, local communities and human resources, respect the tradition of "triple win," proudly reaffirm their commitment to long-term development through coexistence with the environment and society, and demonstrate a proactive attitude to seek understanding both inside and outside the company (unless they are black companies).I also think it is time for us, as citizens and consumers, to use our imagination and ethics toward producers and the global environment, and to express our opinions through voting and our daily product choices, to say no to results-first mentality and to recognize once again that we have the power to change the attitude of government and companies.

-For this reason, implementing due diligence to ensure sustainability in the production process is a key policy for the further evolution of modern civilization and for effective purchasing and consumer choices.
-In February 2025, the European Union (EU) announced a draft "Omnibus Package," which postponed the 1 phase of application of the Corporate Sustainability Due Diligence Directive (CSDDD) by 1 year from 2028, limited the scope to direct suppliers (Tier 1), and relaxed the implementation of audits from annually to every 5 years.
-However, worryingly, the leaders of Germany and France have now called for the abolition of the CSDDD itself. * 4
+Therefore, implementing due diligence to ensure sustainability in the production process is a key policy for the further evolution of modern civilization and for effective purchasing and consumer choices.
+In February 2025, the European Union (EU) announced a draft "Omnibus Package," postponing the first phase of the Corporate Sustainability Due Diligence Directive (CSDDD) by one year to 2028, limiting its scope to direct suppliers (Tier 1), and relaxing the requirement for audits to be conducted every five years instead of annually.
+However, worryingly, the leaders of Germany and France have now called for the abolition of the CSDDD itself. *4

-In addition, it has been proposed to postpone the application of the due diligence obligation, one of the main measures, in the EU Battery Regulation (EUBR) by 2 years, to August 2027 * 5.
-The application of the EU Deforestation Regulation (EUDR), which requires large companies to prove that seven primary products are not contributing to deforestation, has already been postponed by 1 year to the end of 12 2025 * 6 , but 11 countries, including Austria and Luxembourg, are calling for further relaxation * 7.
-Regarding the CSDDD, Denmark showed a stance of rejecting the proposal from Germany and France * 8 , and the German government subsequently announced a softening tone, calling for the regulation to be made less bureaucratic and more rational * 9 , so it is unlikely that it will be abolished.
+Additionally, it has been proposed that the application of the EU Battery Regulation (EUBR), one of its key measures, the due diligence obligation, be postponed by two years, to August 2027 *5 .
+The EU Deforestation Regulation (EUDR), which requires large companies to prove that seven primary products are not contributing to deforestation, has already been postponed by one year to the end of December 2025 *6 , but 11 countries, including Austria and Luxembourg, are calling for further relaxation *7 .
+Regarding the CSDDD, Denmark appeared to reject the proposal from Germany and France *8 , and the German government subsequently announced a softer tone, calling for the regulation to be made less bureaucratic and more streamlined *9 , so it is unlikely that it will be abolished.

 Due diligence is originally intended to improve supply chain activity in a sustainable direction, so it is necessary to coordinate its implementation so that it does not unilaterally pressure small and medium-sized suppliers and producers in developing countries, but at the same time provides support.
 In addition, if the overlaps and complexity of the CSDDD, EUBR, and EUDR3 regulations are reviewed, it may become a more effective and realistic measure.